 The Basic Steps

 Check on bulbs periodically throughout the winter.
 Remove any rotting, soft, or dried-out bulbs that may develop.
-If conditions are too dry, very lightly moisten the material they are stored in.
-Be careful to not over water as it will lead to rot, mold, and fungal growth.
+If conditions are too dry, lightly moisten the material they are stored in.
+Be careful not to overwater as it will lead to rot, mold, and fungal growth.

 The storage organs of most tender perennials multiply quite quickly in the garden.
-Leave them intact until spring as any injury incurred prior to storage will increase the chances for rot to occur.
-In the spring cut the rhizomes and tubers apart making sure at least one or two dormant buds are present on each section.
+Leave them intact until spring, as any injury incurred prior to storage will increase the chances of rot.
+Cut the rhizomes and tubers apart in the spring, making sure at least one or two dormant buds are present on each section.
 Share the extras with relatives, neighbors, and friends.

 Specific Recommendations for Common Tender Perennials

 The storage requirements for several widely grown tender perennials are provided below.

 Cut the plants back to within 4 to 6 inches of the ground a few days after a hard, killing frost.
 Then, carefully dig up the canna clumps with a spade or fork.
 Leave a small amount of soil around the cannas.
 Allow them to dry for one to two days.
 Afterward, place the canna rhizomes in large boxes, crates, or mesh bags.
 Store in a cool (40 to 50°F), dry location.

 Carefully dig up the caladiums when the foliage droops and begins to yellow with the onset of cool fall temperatures, or wait until after the first hard frost.
 Gently shake the soil from the plants.
 Then, cure the caladiums in a warm, dry location for 1 or 2 weeks.
 Afterward, cut off the dry foliage and bury the tubers in dry peat moss or vermiculite.
 Store the tubers in a cool (60 to 65°F), dry location.